 Eat bush tucker in the Northern Territory

-Native Australian ingredients are fundamental to the country's cuisine, and the Northern Territory offers the opportunity to experience little-known bush foods and the culture that have used them for thousands of years.
-Near Alice Springs, enjoy an immersive cultural dining experience with Arrernte Aboriginal chef and host Bob Pernuka Taylor from RT Tours.
-On an Mbantua dinner by the camp fire, you'll indulge in an unforgettable three-course meal that is infused with the unique flavours of the Australian bush.
-After dinner, try and spot the animals that only come out after dark, and marvel at the millions of stars above.
-Nitmiluk Tours will take you through the winding Nitmiluk Gorge on a sunset dinner cruise, where you'll eat a three-course meal cooked on-board as the setting sun transforms the colour on the surrounding rocks.
-Learn about seasonal bush foods and bush medicines used by the Luritja and Pertame (Southern Aranda) people with a Karrke Aboriginal Cultural Tour, set among the breathtaking backdrop of Kings Canyon.
+Native Australian ingredients are fundamental to the country's cuisine, and the Northern Territory offers opportunities to experience bush foods and the culture that has used them for thousands of years.
+Near Alice Springs, enjoy an immersive dining experience with Arrernte Aboriginal chef and host Bob Pernuka Taylor from RT Tours.
+On a Mbantua dinner, you'll indulge in a three-course meal infused with unique flavours of the Australian bush.
+After dinner, spot the animals that only come out after dark, and marvel at millions of stars above.
+Nitmiluk Tours will take you through the winding Nitmiluk Gorge on a sunset dinner cruise, where you'll eat a three-course meal cooked on-board as the setting sun transforms the landscape.
+Learn about seasonal bush foods and medicines used by the Luritja and Pertame (Southern Aranda) people with a Karrke Aboriginal Cultural Tour, set in the breathtaking backdrop of Kings Canyon.

 Eat on the sand at Mindil Beach Sunset Market